pkgcloud/pkgcloud/docs/providers/openstack/blockstorage.md

 Volume types are used to define which kind of new volume to create.

 #### client.getVolumeTypes(callback)
-Lists all volumeTypes that are available to use on your Openstack account
+Lists all volumeTypes that are available to use on your OpenStack account

 Callback returns `f(err, volumeTypes)` where `volumeTypes` is an `Array`.